Li-Py/Python-Clock/README.md

 # Python-Clock
-a clock written by Python
+The code is a clock written by Python.It used turtle lib to achieve the function.